UMAprotocol/UMIPs/UMIPs/umip-23.md

 - Data Sources: Binance, Coinbase Pro, Huobi
 - Result Processing: Median of BCH/BTC
 - Input Processing: None.
 Human intervention in extreme circumstances where the result differs from broad market consensus.
 Granted, these are two of the most liquid markets in all of the CeFi crypto-verse.
-- Price Steps: 0.000001 (6 decimals in more general trading format)
+- Decimals: 6
-- Rounding: Closest, 0.000001 up
+- Rounding: Yes
 - Pricing Interval: 60 seconds
 - Dispute timestamp rounding: down